frederic-perez/AmE-dictionary/dictionary.md

 __druthers__
 __dry goods__ _Dry goods store._
 __dry spel__
-__dry wall__ :three: A wide flat board used to cover walls or partitions; made from plaster or wood pulp or other materials and used primarily to form the interior walls of houses. :es: _pladur?_
+__dry wall__ _n_ :three: A wide flat board used to cover walls or partitions; made from plaster or wood pulp or other materials and used primarily to form the interior walls of houses. :es: _pladur?_
 __dryly__
 __drywall__ _n_ A building material consisting of rectangular sections usually made of a gypsum plaster core bonded between layers of heavy paper, used especially in the construction of interior walls and ceilings. :es: _Pladur&copy;_
 __duchy__ (duys)